-

 Awareness Is Not Enough

 We fill our calendars with awareness days and months.
 April, for example, is Autism Awareness Month.
 April is also home to Earth Day, Construction Zone Awareness Week, Cancer Control Month, National Child Abuse Prevention Month, Counseling Awareness Month, IBS Awareness Month, National Porphyria Week, and National Sexually Transmitted Diseases Awareness Month.
-Check out other portions Continue reading
+Check out other portions of the year, and you’ll find a similarly full calendar of days, weeks, and months dedicated to raising awareness about one cause or another.
+Awareness is an incredibly important step in overcoming any great challenge or problem.
+Twelve step programs for overcoming major life obstacles… Continue reading

 -